 Are Carrefour brand anchovies good?

 Carrefour brand anchovies offer acceptable quality for their price range.
 They are a valid option for cooking (pizzas, sauces, salads) and for daily use.
-Their origin is usually more varied than Cantabrian brands, and the fillet size tends to be smaller.
-For a pure tasting where the anchovy is the star, premium brands or specialists offer a notably superior product.
+Their origin is usually more varied than Cantabrian brands, and the size of the fillets tends to be smaller.
+For a pure tasting where the anchovy is the star, premium brands or specialists offer a noticeably superior product.

 How much do Cantabrian anchovies cost at Carrefour?